-If you have food premises within the borough of Corby, you must register with the Corby Borough Council Environmental Health Commercial Team.
+If you have food premises within the area of Corby, you must register with the North Northamptonshire Council Environmental Health Commercial Team.
 If you use premises in more than one local authority area, you must register with each authority separately.

 What happens to the information given on the form?

 We will enter the details on the Register.
 A register of the name of the business (if any), the address, telephone number and the type of business carried on at each will be open to inspection by the general public.
 Records of the other information provided will not be publicly available.

 How do I notify the council of any changes?

 Once you have registered with us you only need notify us of a change of food business operator or if the nature of the business changes.
 The new food business operator will have to complete an application form.

 If we wish to change the entry in the Register because of information which it receives from someone else you will be given 28 days notice and an opportunity to comment on the proposed change.

 Please note: these notes are provided for information only and should not be regarded as a complete statement of law.